Microchilus caucanus (Schltr.) Ormerod 2002

 Common Name The Cauca Microchilus [A department of southern Colombia]

-Found in the department of Valle de Cauca Colombia at elevations around 2200 meters as a large sized, cold growing terrestrial with a terete, glabrous, leafy stem carrying erect-patent, obliquely elliptic, acuminate, glabrous, cuneate below into the petiolate base leaves that blooms on an erect, terminal, strict, many sheathed, glandular-puberulent, peduncle to 10" [25 cm] long, rachis to 16" [40 cm] long, subdensely many flowered inflorescence with suberect, lanceolate, acumminate floral bracts.
+Found in the Valle de Cauca department of Colombia at elevations around 1800 to 2200 meters as a large sized, cool to cold growing terrestrial with a terete, glabrous, leafy stem carrying erect-patent, obliquely elliptic, acuminate, glabrous, cuneate below into the petiolate base leaves that blooms in the earlier summer on an erect, terminal, strict, many sheathed, glandular-puberulent, 4" [10 cm] long, subdensely many flowered inflorescence with suberect, lanceolate, acumminate, almost twice as long as the ovary floral bracts.

 Synonyms Erythrodes caucana (Schltr.)
 Ames 1922; *Physurus caucanus Schltr.
 1920